 Waves in New South Wales, Tasmania and Western Australia have been known to rise above 40 feet, with strong currents.
 This can quickly lead to serious injuries and fatalities.

-Then there are the sudden waves, that like to sneak up on people who get too close to the edge while taking a selfie… if they don’t fall off the cliff first.
+Sudden waves sneak up on people who get too close to the edge while taking a selfie… if they don’t fall off the cliff first.

 10. The people